 The servicer may need to take custody of the security property when it has been determined the property is vacant or has been abandoned.
 The servicer must inspect the property within 30 days of this determination to confirm occupancy and document its condition.
-When the inspection reveals the property is vacant, the servicer should take the following actions:

-- Try to locate the borrower to determine the reason for vacancy; and - Take immediate action to protect the property from vandalism and the elements in accordance with local laws.
+When the inspection reveals the property is vacant, the servicer should attempt to locate the borrower to determine the reason for the vacancy and take immediate action to protect the property from vandalism and the elements in accordance with local laws.